 Florrie first appeared on stage in Sydney in early 1892, and quickly became a popular singer and performer in pantomime.
 By 1894 she was a regular performer in Sydney and Melbourne.
 In 1897 she made her first appearance in London – apparently playing three music halls in the one night.

 Centre: Florrie Forde not long after her breakthrough on the stage in London.
 Source: “The Sketch,” Sept 21, 1898.
 Photo copyright Illustrated London News Group.
 Author’s Collection.
-At right – A postcard taken sometime later in, life, probably in the 1920s.
+At right – A signed postcard taken sometime later in, life, probably in the early 1930s.
 Author’s Collection.